As a commonwealth country, Kenya’s legal system descends from English common law.

 The CAK does not need to be notified and no CAK approval is required if the combined turnover or assets (whichever is higher) in Kenya of the merging parties does not exceed KES500 million, or if the merger meets the COMESA Commission Merger Notification Thresholds and at least two-thirds of the turnover or assets (whichever is higher) are not generated or located in Kenya.

-It is a criminal offence to implement a merger in Kenya contrary to the provisions of the Act, with penalties of up to years' years imprisonment and/or a fine of up to KES10 million, as well as a separate financial penalty that may be imposed by the CAK of up to 10% of the preceding year’s gross annual turnover of the undertakings in question.
+It is a criminal offence to implement a merger in Kenya contrary to the provisions of the Act, with penalties of up to five years' imprisonment and/or a fine of up to KES10 million, as well as a separate financial penalty that may be imposed by the CAK of up to 10% of the preceding year’s gross annual turnover of the undertakings in question.

 Merger filing fees are as follows: